twinnydotdev/twinny/README.md

 ### Easy Installation

-Install the verified extension at [this link](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny) or find the extension in the extensions section of Visual Studio Code marketplace.
+For Visual Studio Code install the verified extension at [this link](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny) or find the extension in the extensions section of Visual Studio Code marketplace.
+For compatible editors (like VSCodium) install the extension from [open-vsx.org](https://open-vsx.org/extension/rjmacarthy/twinny).

 Twinny is configured to use Ollama by deafult.
 Therefore, when installing the twinny extension in Visual Studio Code, it will automatically prompt and guide you through the installation of Ollama using two default small models `codellama:7b-instruct` for chat and `codellama:7b-code` for "fill in the middle" completions.